 Rank 3

-The higher-ranked 127mm Maksutovs are nearly as portable as a 102mm Maksutov but offer more light gathering and resolving power, allowing for excellent views of the Moon, planets, double stars, and the brightest deep-sky objects.
+The higher-ranked 127mm Maksutovs are nearly as portable as a 102mm Maksutov but offer more light-gathering and resolving power, allowing for excellent views of the Moon, planets, double stars, and the brightest deep-sky objects.

 The Celestron NexStar 127 features the same optical tube as the above-ranked Sky-Watcher Skymax 127 AZ-GTi.
-Similar to the Skymax 127, the NexStar 127SLT is actually only 120mm in aperture due to its stopped-down internal parts, but it still features 38% more light-gathering ability than a 102mm Maksutov (78% more than a 90mm) and slightly more resolving power.
-We felt that the mount is a little undersized and outdated.
-The 127SLT is controlled with an old-fashioned hand paddle, unlike many newer GoTo instruments but is still fairly easy to use.
-The AZ-GTi mount from Sky-Watcher, in contrast, is more advanced, compact, and can be slewed manually if needed.
+Like the Skymax 127, the NexStar 127SLT has only 120mm in aperture due to its stopped-down internal parts, but it still features 38% more light-gathering ability than a 102mm Maksutov (78% more than a 90mm) and slightly more resolving power.
+We found the mount to be a little undersized and outdated.
+It is controlled with an old-fashioned hand paddle, unlike many newer GoTo instruments, but is still fairly easy to use.
+The AZ-GTi mount from Sky-Watcher, in contrast, is more advanced and compact and can be slewed manually if needed.
 The good news is that the NexStar 127SLT is cheaper.

 Sky-Watcher 102 mm Skymax AZ-GTi Mak GoTo